Chris1320/SetupGuides/guides/text-editors/neovim.md

     - Check if Neovim v0.7.2+ is available in your package manager. `$ apt show neovim`
     - If version 0.7.2 above is available, install it. `$ apt install neovim`
     - Otherwise, download it from [their GitHub repository](https://github.com/neovim/neovim/releases/download/stable/nvim-linux64.deb) and install it. `$ dpkg -i nvim-linux64.deb`[^1]
-2. Clone and install packer. `$ git clone --depth 1 https://github.com/wbthomason/packer.nvim ~/.local/share/nvim/site/pack/packer/start/packer.nvim`
+2. Clone and install packer. `$ git clone --depth=1 https://github.com/wbthomason/packer.nvim ~/.local/share/nvim/site/pack/packer/start/packer.nvim`
 3. Copy the contents of [neovim-lua/](../../resources/neovim-lua) to your `~/.config/nvim/`.
 The directory must look like this:

     ```